WDFW Director authorizes lethal permits in new wolf pack territory in Columbia County

 Washington Department of Fish and Wildlife (WDFW) Director Kelly Susewind today (November 10, 2021) authorized permits for the removal of up to two wolves from an area of new wolf pack activity north of the Touchet pack territory and west of the Tucannon pack territory in southeast Washington’s Columbia County.
 This action is in response to repeated depredations of cattle on private grazing lands in Columbia County.
 Staff believe there are four adults and four pups in this pack.

-Director Susewind's decision is consistent with the guidance of the state's Wolf Conservation and Management Plan and the lethal removal provisions of the Department's 2017 wolf-livestock interaction protocol.
+Director Susewind's decision is consistent with the guidance of the state's Wolf Conservation and Management Plan and the lethal removal provisions of the Department's 2017 wolf-livestock interaction protocol (PDF).
 Consistent with the guidance of the plan and protocol, the rationale for authorizing permits for the lethal removal of these wolves is as follows:

 WDFW has documented four depredation events affecting two different livestock producers resulting in one dead and four injured livestock since August 25, 2021, all attributed to wolves in the area of new wolf activity.
 All events except one were considered confirmed wolf depredation incidents; the other incident involved one calf confirmed injured by wolves and two others probably injured by wolves.
 All incidents took place on private land.